Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/properly-illustrated-transformer.md

 [The Annotated Transformer](http://nlp.seas.harvard.edu/annotated-transformer/).
 Both of them are unclear about the nuances though (where the dropouts are mostly),
      and so I made this to clear that up.

+PS: Yes, this is just the encoder stack.
+I'll probably make the decoder stack in a part 2?